General tips about making a complaint about Victoria Police

 Complaining when in or leaving police custody

-You can make a complaint at any time while you are at a police station (whether you are there voluntarily or not) or in police Lawful control over a person which prevents them leaving.
-A person under arrest is in police custody and is not free to go.
-A person in prison is serving a custodial sentence that keeps them confined to the prison grounds..
-The police officer in (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. of the station (usually a senior sergeant) is required to take note of the complaint or refer it to an inspector.
+You can make a complaint at any time while you are at a police station (whether you are there voluntarily or not) or in police custody.
+The police officer in charge of the station (usually a senior sergeant) is required to take note of the complaint or refer it to an inspector.

 Before anyone is released from a police station (after they have been questioned or charged), they are usually asked whether they have any complaint about the quality of treatment they received while in police custody.
 Those who do have a complaint about their treatment are asked to provide more details, or to wait for an inspector to come to the station.

 Many people who have a complaint say they have no complaint because they are keen to leave the police station, or because they are scared of complaining to the immediate superior of the police officer they are complaining about, or they do not want to make a complaint to the very person about whom they have a grievance.
-However, if you do not complain at the police station, your How believable a witness is in court when they claim to be telling the truth.
-See also independent witness; interested witness. may be challenged when you make a complaint later.
+However, if you do not complain at the police station, your credibility may be challenged when you make a complaint later.

 One option is to tell the police officer at the police station that you do have a complaint, but you intend to lodge your complaint after being released and after obtaining legal advice.
 This is a good response even if you are not sure that you will lodge a complaint: you are not committed to any course of action, but if you decide to complain later, you have indicated your intention early on.